noobsmuc/Extension/readme.md

 ## C# Linq + String Extensions ##

 Here is an Linq extension which returns your custom error message in cause of an exception.
-Linq Implemented: First, Last, Single, MinOrDefault String Implemented: Left, Right
+Linq Implemented: First, Last, Single, MinOrDefault, MaxOrDefault, AverageOrDefault String Implemented: Left, Right
 Stopwatch: ToFormatedString